 Although all children develop at their own pace, there are reading readiness skills that children commonly and predictably develop based on their age.
-These pre-reading skills helps parents and educators know what to look for as a child’s development is followed, and it can alert parents and caregivers to any reading skills that may need extra attention.
+These preschool pre-reading skills help parents and educators know what to look for as a child’s development is followed, and it can alert parents and caregivers to any reading skills that may need extra attention.

 Pre-Reading Skills for Every Preschooler

 According to Statistics Brain, not many people love reading.
 They claim that 50% of US adults are unable to read a grade 8 level book, 42% of college graduates will never read another book following graduation, and 70% of adults haven’t stepped foot into a bookstore in the last 5 years.

 Now, hold on here…people do read.
 After all, in today’s world, we basically can’t function without reading.
 We read while driving.
 We read while shopping.
 We read social media.

 The above quote presents a huge problem in that most experts would agree that reading single most important academic skill, and if adults aren’t reading, then our children probably aren’t either.

 But given the fact that you found yourself here, on this blog post specifically about pre-reading skills, I know that you are a reader, or at the very least that you want your children to be readers.